 Textbook: Lally, M. & Valentine-French, S, Lifespan Development: A Psychological Perspective.
 OER book that is on your Blackboard course at no cost to you.
+You just go to the Blackboard course and click on the course.

 Attendance Policy: You can check the school policy in the college catalog.
 In addition to the catalog policy, roll will be taken at each class session and a record of attendance maintained.
 You are expected to attend class.
 The material presented in class is not a duplication of the material in the textbook, and you will be responsible for all topics discussed in class as well as the assigned chapters in the text.
 You may be dropped from the class with an X after five absences, regardless of your grade.